 Driving without a license

 Driving without a valid driving licence is a significant charge to be facing and can have a serious impact on your life.
 Consequently including a criminal record and possible jail time.
 There are certain circumstances in which you may be driving without a licence which will be treated as a less serious charge.
 For example as driving unsupervised on a provisional licence.
 However, if you are already serving a driving ban for another motoring offence, which is why you do not have a valid licence.
-Consequently this will be taken much more seriously.
+Consequently this will be taken much more seriously so speak with our Motoring Defence Legal Team.

 What are the penalties?
 Driving Without A Licence

 If you are caught without your licence you will be arrested.
 Then charged and summoned to court.
 Once there, a judge will decide how serious your punishment will be.
 You could face:

 - A maximum fine of £5,000

 - 3 to 9 Penalty points endorsed on your driving licence once it is returned

 - If you are driving on a provisional licence.
 Then your points will be carried over to your full licence.
 Furthermore if you receive any further points in 2 years after passing your test you will have your licence revoked

 - An additional mandatory ban from driving for a minimum of 12 months